 Tip 3: Switch up topics while preparing for the exams

 Try your hand at all the topics and not just fixate on one or a few specific topics.

-Although it is important to focus on certain topic while studying for the exams, it is also equally important to ensure that we get exposure to a wide variety of topics while we study.
+Although it is important to focus on certain topics while studying for exams, it is also equally important to ensure that we get exposure to a wide variety of topics while we study.
 The reason for this is if we consistently do the same topic over and over, there will come a time when we get tired of the topic.
 Once we get too used to the topic, it is wise to switch to a newer one.
-In this way, we ensure that we keep our brain fresh.
+In this way, we ensure that we keep our brains fresh.
 To stay on one topic for too long is ineffective in the long run.